 The PUT method exists to overwrite a resource with completely new contents, and cannot be used to perform partial changes.
 When using PUT for partial changes, proxies and caches, and even clients and servers, may get confused as to the result of the operation.
-PATCH was mentioned in an early design stage of CoAP but was deemed unnecessarily complicated.
-With the arrival of the Constrained Management Interface (CoMI) protocol, [I-D.vanderstok-core-comi], the need to do partial changes to resources specified with YANG becomes more acute.
-Applications might wish to make to changes to parts of a YANG data resource, and transferring all data associated with a YANG data resource unnecessarily burdens the constrained communication medium.
+PATCH was not adopted in an early design stage of CoAP, however, it has become necessary with the arrival of applications that require partial updates to resources (e.g. [I-D.vanderstok-core-comi]).
+Using PATCH avoids transferring all data associated with a resource in case of modifications, thereby not burdening the constrained communication medium.